JetBrains/teamcity-documentation/topics/teamcity-release-cycle.md

 <td>

-A major TeamCity On-Premises version is usually released every 4 months.
+A major TeamCity On-Premises version is usually released every four months.
 There are multiple _minor (bugfix) releases_ following the major release.
 Bugfix releases and support patches for critical issues, if applicable, are provided until __End of Sale__ of the release.

 [Release download page](https://www.jetbrains.com/teamcity/download/)